Your browser version is no longer supported, so you may experience issues while using this site.

 Are broken windows covered by insurance?

-With AAMI, broken windows are covered under Home and Contents Insurance.
-With this cover, you will need to pay an excess if you claim.
-But if you purchase the optional Excess-Free Glass cover for an additional cost, you won’t have to pay excess for accidental damage of glass (see below for what is considered glass under this cover).
+With AAMI, broken windows are covered under Home and Contents Insurance – you’ll just need to pay an excess if you claim.
+But if you add Excess-Free Glass cover to your Home and Contents or Building Insurance policy for an additional cost, you won’t have to pay an excess to replace accidentally broken fixed glass (see below for what's included under this cover).

-With Excess-Free Glass cover, we’ll repair broken glass that is fitted to the home (including windows) and won’t charge you an excess — and we’re the first Aussie insurer to offer it.
+With Excess-Free Glass cover, we’ll repair broken fixed glass that’s part of the home building (like windows) and won’t charge you an excess.

 - access to trusted glass repairers.